juliuskoschnick/julius-koschnick/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an incoming Assistant Professor at the Historical Economics and Development Group (HEDG) at the Department of Economics at the University of Southern Denmark (SDU).
+I am an Assistant Professor at the Historical Economics and Development Group (HEDG) at the Department of Economics at the University of Southern Denmark (SDU).
 I earned my PhD in Economic History at the London School of Economics supervised by Max Schulze and Jeremiah Dittmar.

 My research interests include long-run growth, human capital formation, knowledge transmission, and natural language processing.
 {style="text-align: justify;"} {{% staticref "uploads/resume.pdf" %}}Download my CV{{% /staticref %}}